rstraub/rstraub.github.io/_drafts/implementing-domain-driven-design-book-review.md

 Look no further, Implementing Domain-Driven Design will deliver.
 This title is more approachable than the Domain-Driven Design book, working hard to explain the concepts in a simple, and concrete way.

-The adept DDD practitioner can pass on this title, except if the chapters on *Domain Events*, *Event Sourcing* or case studies are of particular interest to you.
+The adept DDD practitioner can pass on this title, except if the chapters on *Domain Events*, *Event Sourcing*, or case studies are of particular interest to you.

 ## The Verdict ⭐

 Implementing Domain-Driven Design, or *The Red Book*, is an amazing book for anyone interested in DDD.
-It has some minor flaws, but I can highly recommend this book to newcomers of DDD, or those who want concrete examples accompanying the abstract concepts that make up DDD.
+It has some minor flaws, but I can highly recommend this book to newcomers to DDD, or those who want concrete examples accompanying the abstract concepts of DDD.

 *Final score: 8 out of 10.*